justusnour/MISTArtGallery/README.md

 # 1. Virtual Art Gallery Management System
 # Overview:
 Create a system for an online art gallery where artists can display their artwork, and customers can browse and purchase pieces.
-<2>Core Features:</2>
+<h2>Core Features:</2>
-Artists: Artists can create profiles, upload art pieces, and list pricing information.
+**Artists: Artists can create profiles, upload art pieces, and list pricing information.
-Artworks: Each artwork can have details like title, artist, price, and availability.
+**Artworks: Each artwork can have details like title, artist, price, and availability.
-Customers: Customers can browse artwork, view detailed pages, and purchase.
+**Customers: Customers can browse artwork, view detailed pages, and purchase.
 Sales & Payment: Handle transactions, sales records, and payment processing.
 1. End-to-End Scenarios
 Example: Artist Uploads Artwork and Customer Makes a Purchase